 The newest member of the 'family' began broadcasting in New Plymouth in 2010.
 It was the brainchild and dream of Daniel and Alessandra Keighley who, together, built and ran the station for the first few years with the help of a team of dedicated and loyal volunteers and part time employees.

-After Daniel’s sad and untimely passing in 2015, Alessandra took on the role of Station Manager and assembled the current Access Radio Taranaki team.
+After Daniel’s sad and untimely passing in 2015, Alessandra continued as Station Manager until 2021.

 ‘By’, ‘for’ and ‘about’ – are the three essential words in the world of community access broadcasting.
 ‘For’ and ‘about’ are objectives of all public broadcasters, but the word that sets access broadcasting apart is that little one: ‘by’.